 What the victim is not seeing, is the vast amounts of information the officers have at their fingertips as they arrive.
 From their in-car laptop computers, or any enabled mobile device, responding units can access mapping technology to not only display the best route to the scene, but also to evaluate possible avenues the suspect may take to flee the area.
 Officers and dispatchers can also share information about crime trends related to similar calls for service in the same neighborhood.
 Detectives, crime analysts, or other patrol units may have developed information about a suspect’s vehicle or clothing description, or perhaps even identified the probable suspect.
 Dispatching software and mobile technology allow officers to access and share information instantly, from anywhere and deliver the quality service the public expects.

 That service is expected from the onset of a victim’s needs and usually begins with a 911 call.
-While the use of this three-digit number is not new and is well known to most, the technology behind the scenes has vastly improved since the 911 system came into widespread use in the 1970s.
+While the use of this three-digit number is not new and is well known to most, law enforcement software technology behind the scenes has vastly improved since the 911 system came into widespread use in the 1970s.
 Modern dispatching software can help pinpoint a caller’s location, even if they are unable to communicate.
 Simply calling 911 will let emergency dispatchers know where a caller is and get help on the way.